Find the Right Products

 How to Minimize Form-factor?

 Silicon Labs chip scale packaging (CSP) SoCs provide you with extremely small wireless solutions without compromising performance or low-power capabilities.
-Bluetooth LE solutions such as the BG27 with dimensions of 2.3 x 2.6 mm allow you to design small, appealing devices.
+Bluetooth LE solutions such as the BG27 with dimensions of 2.3 x 2.6 mm, or the BG24 WLCSP with dimensions of 3.1 x 3.0 mm, allow you to design small, appealing devices.
 Our CSP solutions increase your competitive advantage by accommodating compact designs or more space for additional functionalities, memory, and battery.
 Additionally, the RF-certified BGM220S Bluetooth LE module with an integrated antenna fits a footprint of 6x6 mm and speeds up time to market.

 How to Improve Battery Level Tracking on Medical Devices?